Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The Lorentz-covariant U(1) gauge field Lagrangians in the Rindler coordinates

 Upon performing the analysis to obtain (\ref{etsiph}) in the following subsections, we note the values of the Christoffel's in each region in the Rindler coordinates:

-Let us now evaluate the rationale behind solely considering $A_\mu$ and $B$ in this study.
-In this study, the U(1) gauge field is considered.
-In such a case, the Faddeev-Popov determinant (FPd) does not include the gauge field (as indicated in (\ref{eartd})).
+In this study, the U(1) gauge field is addressed.
+In such a case, the Faddeev-Popov determinant (FPd) does not include the gauge field (as seen in (\ref{eartd})).
 As a result, the partition functions of the ghost and the gauge fields decouple each other as $Z=Z_{A_\mu,B} \, Z_{c,\bar{c}}$.
-Therefore, we may consider only $A_\mu$ and $B$.
-With this in mind, let us focus only on $A_\mu$ and $B$ in the subsequent discussion.
+Therefore, we may address only $A_\mu$ and $B$.
+With this in mind, we will focus on $A_\mu$ and $B$ in the subsequent discussion.